 Lion City Highlights Half-Day Bike Tour: There is no question that one can see much more in less time on a bicycle, even moving at a relaxing pace as this tour does.
-It is 4.5 hours starting at 9 am, and visits many of the highlights we recommend above include Marina Bay, Merlion Park, Chinatown, Little India, Kampong Glam, and more.
+It is 4.5 hours starting at 9 am, and visits many of the highlights we recommend above including Marina Bay, Merlion Park, Chinatown, Little India, Kampong Glam, and more.
 Keep in mind that Singapore is close to the equator and is therefore hot and humid during the day.
 Refreshments are included, but a reasonable level of fitness would be required. ⇒Reserve your half-day bicycle tour here

 Private Customizable Tour with a Local Host: This is the ideal option for anyone who wants to see it all, or just a few key sites, but wants the added knowledge that comes from a local guide.
 This top-rated tour is flexible from 3-8 hours.
-You will get an opportunity to discuss and select the details of your tour with your guide on the night before. ⇒Reserve your private customizable tour here.
+You will get an opportunity to discuss and select the details of your tour with your guide the night before. ⇒Reserve your private customizable tour here.